 Generally from the immigration regulatory perspective, the international teachers should have at least 2 years working experience on a full-time basis, preferably recent experience within the last 5 years.
 The period does not need to be continuous, and furthermore equivalent part-time work can also be considered.

-On top of the above, there are a range of other requirements such as English, character, health, Genuine Temporary Entrant (GTE) and immigration compliance history etc.
+On top of the above, there is a range of other requirements such as English, character, health, Genuine Temporary Entrant (GTE) and immigration compliance history etc.

 5. Are there any Government fees payable?

 As the sponsor, the school must pay the Skilling Australians Fund (SAF) levy and these levy funds are managed by the Department of Employment, Skills, Small and Family Business.
 The purpose of the levy is for employers to contribute to the broader skills development of Australians.

 |Small (annual turnover less than $10 million)||AUD1200 per year or part thereof||AUD3000 one-off|